clburlison/clburlison.com/content/post/2016-01-14-demystify-office2016.md

 ## Software not actually becoming licensed
 FIXED - 15.14

-Issue - If the VL intall package was installed at the loginwindow, Office 2016 would fail to properly serialize O2016.
+Issue - If the VL install package was installed at the loginwindow, Office 2016 would fail to properly serialize O2016.

 > @chrfr no, you won’t break if you manually extracted the VL serializer from 15.14 and run it with a 15.17 install.
 It’s just that there’s a bug with that VL serializer where it won’t run properly if the user is not logged on.
 That’s fixed in the 15.17 VL serializer.
 >